 Future growth of medical device market in India as compared to the global market

-The country’s medical devices market share stood at US $6.3 billion in 2013, contributing around 7-8 percent to overall healthcare spending in India as opposed to the 18 percent contributed by pharmaceuticals.
+The country’s medical devices market share stood at the US $6.3 billion in 2013, contributing around 7-8 percent to overall healthcare spending in India as opposed to the 18 percent contributed by pharmaceuticals.
 With per capita spending estimated to be at less than US $3, it is understandable that the government feels FDI is the only way to spur domestic growth.
 Despite such figures, India’s medical devices sector is expected to experience unprecedented growth during the next decade.
-By 2025, the industry is projected to be worth US $50 billion.
-This can be attributed to the country’s growing middle class, an increase in the number of hospitals and, consequently, a greater need for sophisticated medical devices and better healthcare.
+By 2025, the industry is projected to be worth the US $50 billion.
+This can be attributed to the country’s growing middle class, an increase in the number of hospitals, and, consequently, a greater need for sophisticated medical devices and better healthcare.
 (Source: Link)

 Some of the growth factors in Healthcare

 Market Factors – Growing population, aging, income base, and associated disposable income, increasing socio-economic inclusion of rural and deprived in the mainstream economy, heightened manufacturing innovation to create customized products to meet the needs of all income segments, changing disease prevalence and growing awareness among the middle class to focus on early detection and disease prevention.

 Non-market Factors – Development of infrastructure, favorable regulations, FDI inflow, outsourcing of manufacturing and R&D activities to India, government initiatives to improve healthcare access through insurance schemes such as RSBY (Rashtriya Swasthya Bima Yojana), Aarogyasri, etc.